 Since very early in his career, André has developed a keen interest in the combination of human values with the pursuit of entrepreneurial goals, also coupling his scientific research background with commercial outputs.
 A multicultural and multilingual global citizen, he has put into practice his unique combination of skills in innovation management with the power of ideating to uncover intriguing ideas.
 His mentoring and coaching in humanistic management are a solid starting point for teams or individuals to develop their individual purpose of happiness, while delivering on business results.

 He is particularly keen on the use of the humanities in technical and business education and his other interests include French and Spanish-American literatures, English theatre, jazz and classical music, the philosophy of science, Fernando Pessoa, Leonard Cohen, languages, Soviet architecture, the Chinese cultural revolution, World War II, contemporary art and all things Italian, including its cuisine, its wines, and AS Roma.
-Having lived in North and South America, Eastern and Western Europe, Asia, Africa and Australia, he is a multilingual, Brazil-born, UK educated Belgian citizen, who now lives between Portugal and Belgium and has four children and two grandchildren.
+Having lived in North and South America, Eastern and Western Europe, Asia, Africa and Australia, he is a multilingual, Brazil-born, UK educated Belgian citizen, who now lives in Belgium, and has four children and two grandchildren.